 If a taxpayer purchases or leases for use, or controls, possesses, or maintains, a cigarette rolling machine at a retail establishment that enables any person to process at that establishment tobacco or any product that is made or derived from tobacco into a roll or tube, the taxpayer must have a cigarette rolling machine operator license.
 The fee for this license is \$500 per machine.
-A cigarette rolling machine operator is deemed to be a tobacco distributor for tobacco tax purposes.25
+A cigarette rolling machine operator is deemed to be a tobacco distributor for tobacco tax purposes.38

-6. Minimum Cigarette Selling Price
+8. Minimum Cigarette Selling Price

-If the taxpayer sells cigarettes at retail, it must advertise, offer for sale, and sell the cigarettes for at least cost plus a minimum markup amount, which is set by the Unfair Retailer's Cigarette Sales Law.26 Violation of this law is a Class C misdemeanor.
-As of July 1, 2017, the minimum markup amount is 15% of the basic cost of cigarettes to the retailer.27 Basic cost of cigarettes is defined as the invoice cost of the cigarettes to the retailer before any discounts are applied, plus any taxes, fees, or stamp values that were not included by the manufacturer or wholesaler in the invoice amount.28 If the taxpayer receives tobacco buydown payments from the manufacturer, it may reduce the selling price by the amount of the tobacco buydown payment; this is the only reduction in price that can be made.29
+If the taxpayer sells cigarettes at retail, it must advertise, offer for sale, and sell the cigarettes for at least cost plus a minimum markup amount, which is set by the Unfair Retailer's Cigarette Sales Law.39 Violation of this law is a Class C misdemeanor.
+As of July 1, 2017, the minimum markup amount is 15% of the basic cost of cigarettes to the retailer.40 Basic cost of cigarettes is defined as the invoice cost of the cigarettes to the retailer before any discounts are applied, plus any taxes, fees, or stamp values that were not included by the manufacturer or wholesaler in the invoice amount.41 If the taxpayer receives tobacco buydown payments from the manufacturer, it may reduce the selling price by the amount of the tobacco buydown payment; this is the only reduction in price that can be made.42

-7. Tobacco Substitutes
+9. Tobacco Substitutes

-The Tennessee tobacco tax is imposed on the privilege of selling cigarettes and other tobacco products, which are defined as "cigars . . . manufactured tobacco, and snuff of all descriptions made of tobacco or any substitute for tobacco."30 Other tobacco products are taxed at the rate of 6.6% of the wholesale cost price.
+The Tennessee tobacco tax is imposed on the privilege of selling cigarettes and other tobacco products, which are defined as "cigars . . . manufactured tobacco, and snuff of all descriptions made of tobacco or any substitute for tobacco."43 Other tobacco products are taxed at the rate of 6.6% of the wholesale cost price (except vapor products, which are taxed at 10%).